 - There is a gap between anything an employee says, even if it is nothing, and the presentation of the discharge notice.
 It is necessary to demonstrate that management did not have its mind made up when it walked into the room.

 - Loudermill is considered a continuation of the investigation; therefore what occurs in the Loudermill meeting, as well as all of the facts, need to be considered to come to the conclusion an employees should be discharged or not.

 - Although the Chapter 22 notice may be provided earlier [e.g., at the investigatory interview], the Loudermill hearing is the final opportunity to meet the legal requirement of presenting the notice prior to termination.
 As a result, it is good practice to present a Chapter 22 notice at the Loudermill hearing, regardless if it was previously presented to the employee.

 - Conduct Loudermill and termination meetings outside of the normal work area (i.e., minimize opportunities for humiliation of the subject employee).

 - Do not allow the terminated employee to return to his/her workstation unattended.
 If there are items at the work station that the employee requires immediately (e.g. car keys), a management representative can retrieve such items on the employee’s behalf.
 Additional personal belongings can be gathered by management and made available at a future date.
 Contact Employee and Labor Relations for assistance, if needed.

 - If there is concern that the employee could become distraught/disruptive, convene the meeting at USB with the Threat Assessment Team present.

-- Original to the Employee
+- Original Notice of Termination should be provided to the Employee

-- Copies of the signed original to:
+- Copies of the signed original notice should be provided to: